kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 Originally part of the transport itself, the catalog is a list of all tracks within a broadcast.
 It's since been delegated to the application and is now just another track with a well-known name.

-The proposed MoQ catalog format [catalog] supports live updates.
+The proposed MoQ catalog format supports live updates.
 It does this by encoding a base JSON blob and then applying JSON patches over time.
 If the number of deltas becomes too large, the producer can start over with a new base JSON blob.